 This policy is made up of two parts.
-The first part on significance explains how decisions on significance will be determined and what happens when something is highly significant or not.

-The second part focuses on engagement and consultation.
+- Part 1 Significance explains how decisions on significance will be determined and what happens when something is highly significant or not. - Part 2 Engagement and Consultation focuses on engagement and consultation.
 It sets out the principles of engagement the Council will use, minimum information requirements, and the special consultative procedure.

-This Policy also lists the assets the Council considers to be strategic assets.
+This Policy also lists the assets Council considers to be strategic assets.